 We hear a lot about seasonal eating but globalisation and supermarket shopping means you can get most fruit and veg year round – even if by the time they hit your plate they don’t taste of much.
 One thing that is still truly seasonal is the Seville orange.
 Blink and you’ve missed it, along with your chances of making enough marmalade to get you through the next 12 months.

 Him Outdoors eats more marmalade than Paddington Bear so this is a real concern.
-I know you can make Three Fruits Marmalade (sweet orange, lemon and grapefruit) all the year round and it’s excellent, but the Seville wears the crown in our house.
+I know you can make Three Fruits (sweet orange, lemon and grapefruit) all the year round and it’s excellent, but Seville orange marmalade wears the crown in our house.

 These are our two favourite recipes.